emhill/151-S15/src/morea/04.UsingClasses/grade2.md

 ---
-title: "WOD1: Eclipse Import & Export"
+title: "WOD2: Square Class"
 published: true
-morea_id: grade1
+morea_id: grade2
 morea_type: assessment
 morea_outcomes_assessed:
   - outcome-eclipse
 morea_sort_order: 1
-morea_chartjs_data: "[12, 12, 1]"
+morea_chartjs_data: "[13, 11, 1]"
-morea_chartjs_labels: '["Excellent", "Satisfactory", "Unsatisfactory"]'
+morea_chartjs_labels: '["Satisfactory", "Unsatisfactory", "No Submission"]'
 morea_chartjs_caption: |

-  Follow the Eclipse project workflow we'll be using for the rest of the semester.
-"Satisfactory" indicates that working Java code was submitted, but that the Eclipse project was flawed in some way.
+  Create a Square class similar to the Circle and Triangle classes we have done as practice.
+"Satisfactory" indicates correct submissions that were on time.
+"Unsatisfactory" submissions were either correct and late or (more frequently) incorrect or incomplete in some way.

 ---